 These are the actions I took to make reading an integral part of my day (and life):

-- I always have an exciting book at hand.
+- As a result, I always have an exciting book at hand.
 Always!

 - I have Kindle, Apple Books, Google Books, and Kobo Books on my phone

-- at least on technical book (agile frameworks, or software development, product development)
+- at least one technical book (agile frameworks, software development, product development)

 - one behavioural sciences or psychology book (it’s what I’m passionate about)

-- a book on facilitation, playing, games at work
+- a book on facilitation, playing, and games at work

-- a scientific book, investigative journalism, biographical book (I am a big supporter)
+- a scientific book, investigative journalism, or biographical book

-With implementation intention, I ended up deciding to read every day from 8-8:40 am on the way to work and with habit stacking I decided to read evert day after I put my son to sleep, 8-10 pm.
+With implementation intention, I ended up deciding to read every day from 8-8:40 am on the way to work and with habit stacking, I decided to read every day after I put my son to sleep, 8-10 pm.
 I got a solid 3+ hours of reading per day.
-Add to that the idle time between meetings, waiting for the elevator, etc. I used it to the maximum (fiction works well in 10-15 minutes bouts).
+Add to that the idle time between meetings, waiting for the elevator, etc. I used it to the maximum (fiction works well in 10-15 minute bouts).

 Make it attractive